 Simple English definitions for legal terms

-Read a random definition: substantial change in circumstances
+Read a random definition: state the question

 The delegation doctrine is a rule in the Constitution that says Congress cannot give all its power to another part of the government, especially the President.
 This is because the government is supposed to have separate branches that balance each other out.
 Congress can only give power to the President if they give clear instructions on what to do.
 This is called an "intelligible principle."